yohannes-teshale/job_application_automations/README.md

-# DICE BOT
+# JOB APPLICATION AUTOMATION SCRIPTS

-Create a .env file with
+Create a .env file with:
-DICE_USERNAME
+DICE_USERNAME,
+DICE_PASSWORD
-DICE_PASSWORD values and set them to your dice creds.
+values and set them to your dice creds.

-Usage:
+Usage for dice:
 python/python3 dice_bot.py args...

+####other sites coming soon, hopefully